Universal bound on the Lyapunov spectrum of quantum master equations: Introduction

 The difficulties discussed above motivate the interest for partial but practically more direct answers that provide necessary conditions (``witnesses'') to identify a completely positive semigroup.
 It was conjectured long ago \cite{KimG2002} that complete positivity of a homogeneous semigroup of dynamical maps necessarily entails an upper bound on the relaxation rates characterizing the contractive forward evolution.
 Relaxation rates are commonly measured in laboratory experiments.
 The conjecture was later extensively corroborated by proofs under additional hypotheses and examples exhibiting tightness of the putative bound \cite{ChKiKoSh2021}.
 Mathematically, relaxation rates are the real parts of the logarithms of the eigenvalues of the flow solution of a linear differential equation.
 If the differential equation is time-autonomous, the forward in time flow it generates constitutes a homogeneous semigroup and the relaxation rates coincide with the Lyapunov exponents \cite{AdrL1995}.
 These considerations led to a first proof of the conjecture by combining ideas of dynamical systems and open quantum system theory \cite{MGKiCh2025}.
 The proof, however, left open the question of tight bounds for the relaxation rates of positive but non completely positive maps.
 This is an important question because positive (i.e., positivity-preserving) linear maps---which are fundamental to quantum mechanics---have a far more articulated structure than those appearing in the theory of classical stochastic processes \cite{ChKo2009}.
 In \cite{ChvEnKiMG2025,vEnChKiMG2025} we were able to provide a complete answer to this question using different and more traditional methods of algebraic quantum theory.
 Specifically, the results of \cite{ChvEnKiMG2025,vEnChKiMG2025} show that the same bound holds for maps that are at least $2$-positive and that this requirement cannot be weakened further.
 We emphasize that $2$-positive maps are completely positive maps for single-qubit systems.
 The relaxation rates of simply positive (or $1$-positive) maps only obey the trivial bound dictated by contractivity, as do classical positive maps.
-Finally, our results in \cite{ChvEnKiMG2025,vEnChKiMG2025} single out the class of Schwarz maps, a subset of positive maps containing all $2$-positive maps, by showing that their relaxation rates obey a weaker yet non trivial bound.
+Finally, our results in \cite{ChvEnKiMG2025,vEnChKiMG2025} single out the class of Schwarz maps, a subset of positive maps that contains the class of $2$-positive maps: we show that the relaxation rates of Schwarz maps obey a weaker yet non trivial bound than that of $2$-positive maps.